Turkey's Göbeklitepe added to UNESCO World Heritage List

-Göbeklitepe, regarded as one of the oldest sites of archaeological ruins located in Turkey's southeastern Şanlıurfa province in the world and home to one of the oldest temples in history, has been added to the UNESCO World Heritage List on Sunday.
+Göbeklitepe, regarded as one of the oldest sites of archeological ruins and one of the oldest temples in the world, located in Turkey's southeastern Şanlıurfa province, was added to the UNESCO World Heritage List on Sunday.

 🔴 BREAKING!— UNESCO (@UNESCO) July 1, 2018